HomeGuides

 wcstringLiterals are a simple sequence of characters and "?" / "*" wildcards metacharacters that will be used for case insensitive string match honoring "?" / "*" wildcards.

-The single quote character, the question mark, the asterisk and the backslash appearing in the input string as payload must be escaped with a backslash, i.e.: \' \? \* \\
+The single quote character, the question mark, the asterisk, and the backslash appearing in the input string as payload must be escaped with a backslash, i.e.: \' \? \* \\

-stemstringLiteralstemstringLiterals, are a simple sequence of characters that will be used for full string match, in a case insensitive fashion and in a diacritic insensitive fashion (e.g. "perche" matches "Perché" and "wurstel" matches "Würstel")
+stemstringLiteralstemstringLiterals, are a simple sequence of characters that will be used for full string match, in a case insensitive fashion and a diacritic insensitive fashion (e.g. "perche" matches "Perché" and "wurstel" matches "Würstel")

-wcstemstringLiteralwcstemstringLiterals, are a simple sequence of characters and wildcards (see also wcstringLiteral definition) that will be used for full string match, in a case insensitive fashion and in a diacritic insensitive fashion (e.g. "perche" matches "Perché" and "wurstel" matches "Würstel").
+wcstemstringLiteralwcstemstringLiterals, are a simple sequence of characters and wildcards (see also wcstringLiteral definition) that will be used for full string match, in a case insensitive fashion and a diacritic insensitive fashion (e.g. "perche" matches "Perché" and "wurstel" matches "Würstel").

 stemprefixstringLiteralstemprefixstringLiterals, are a simple sequence of characters that will be used for full string and prefix string match, in a case insensitive fashion and in a diacritic insensitive fashion (e.g. "perche" matches "Perché sì" and "wurstel" matches "Würstel Weiner").